colelli/cvwelib/README.md

 - CVE API
     - `year` allows to fetch all CVEs registered to a specific year
     - `cveId` allows to fetch the specifcied CVE-ID data
+    - `includeQuarantined` allows quarantined vulnerabilities (the ones with status 'Undergoing Analysis' and 'Awaiting Analysis') to be fetched
     - `cweId` allows to fetch all CVEs related to the specified CWE-ID
     - `keywordSearch` allows to fetch CVEs based on the given keyword in their description
     - `keywordExactMatch` specifies that the keyword given must exactly match